LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 ----------------------

-The outgoing content type for a source file can be indicated in the file's name by placing the content type's file extension within square brackets.
+The outgoing content type for a source file can be indicated in the file's name by placing the content type's file extension between square brackets.
 These files will be executed and the resulting value will be returned to the client using the indicated content type.
 The following shows some valid file names.

 .. code-block:: none